-By learning to mine and operationalize alternative data sources, banks can extend more lending offers to customers without exposing themselves to additional risks.
+By learning to mine and operationalize alternative data sources powered by machine learning development services, banks can extend more lending offers to customers without exposing themselves to additional risks.

 Chinese super apps are a prime example of how the right technological infrastructure makes lending to credit-thin customers secure and effective.

 WeBank offers personal and business microloans to consumers through Weilidai and lets WeChat Pay users apply for such loans directly from the WeChat Pay app.
 Most recently, the bank also launched a new lending product on Tencent video.